Best Of17 min read

 You want the smoothest possible WooCommerce setup

-Bluehost WooCommerce plans exist specifically for this use case.
+Bluehost WooCommerce plans exist specifically for this.
 The pre-configured environment, bundled plugins, and WordPress.org recommendation mean less time configuring and more time actually selling.

-Performance is your priority (you've actually read the Core Web Vitals data)
+Performance is your priority (you've read the Core Web Vitals data)

 A2 Hosting Turbo Boost or Hostinger Business with LiteSpeed.
-LiteSpeed + NVMe is the combination you want.
-SiteGround is also strong here specifically because of their WooCommerce-aware caching implementation.
+That's the combination you're after.
+SiteGround is also excellent here specifically because of their WooCommerce-aware caching implementation.

 You need flexibility — no long-term contracts

 DreamHost with monthly billing.
-You'll pay more per month than you would by locking in annually, but you're not committing to 36 months on a host before you know if it actually works for your store.
+You'll pay more per month than annual pricing, but you're not committing to 36 months on a host before you know if it actually works for your store.

 Your brand identity includes sustainability

 GreenGeeks.
-Full stop.
-Their 300% renewable energy offset is the real deal, and their technical stack is competitive enough that you're genuinely not sacrificing performance for principles.
+Their 300% renewable energy offset is the real deal, and their technical stack is solid enough that you're not sacrificing performance for principles.

 You're scaling past shared hosting limits